Glenn L. Martin Company: Mexican Revolution

 In 1913, Mexican insurgents from the northwestern state of Sonora bought a single-seater Martin Pusher biplane in Los Angeles with the intention of attacking federal naval forces that were attacking the port of Guaymas.
 The aircraft was shipped on May 5, 1913, in five crates to Tucson, Arizona, via Wells Fargo Express, and then moved through the border into Mexico to the town of Naco, Sonora.
 The aircraft, named Sonora by the insurgents, was reassembled there and fitted with a second seat for a bomber position.

-The Sonora, armed with rudimentary 3 in pipe bombs, performed the first known air-to-naval bombing runs in history.
+The Sonora, armed with rudimentary 3 in pipe bombs, carried out some of the earliest aerial attacks against naval vessels.